 Herbal remedies have a long and noble history of use for colds and other health problems, so try considering a few of these remedies before you reach for your usual source of relief:

-By increasing white blood cell production, Vitamin C is a very effective natural remedy for colds.
+By increasing white blood cell production, Vitamin C and green powder are very effective natural remedy for colds.
 It can help prevent viruses multiplying as well as reduce inflammation and mucus in the nostrils.
 You can take it in pill form, but why not go for the tastier option and eat plenty of foods rich in Vitamin C, such as oranges, lemons, tomatoes, broccoli and cauliflower.
 Remember to steam vegetables when cooking them – they lose a lot of their vitamins if boiled.

 Your body’s immunities are often lowered by cold weather, so colds and other infections can take hold more easily.
 Inhaling essential oils (either by adding a few drops to a warm bowl of water or breathing in the vapors directly from the bottle) can make a real difference to a cold.
 Eucalyptus oil is particularly effective in clearing blocked noses and can help relieve pain.
 If you use it in the bath it can make a real difference to how you feel.